dougmalcolm/dougmalcolm.github.io/README.md

     f.write(total_events + "\n")
 ```

-This code...
+This code **enables us to use our player data** by
-1. Uses BeatifulSoup, Requests, and lxml libraries to access and parse the IFPA website's html
+1. Using BeatifulSoup, Requests, and lxml libraries to access and parse the IFPA website's html
-2. Finds the data we want in the html
+2. Finding the data we want in the html
-3. Records the data in a cvs file
+3. Recording the data in a cvs file

-**...Enabling us to use our player data**.